 Providing financial support to deserving immigrant students, regardless of their citizenship status

 The purpose of the Nora Stone Smith Scholarship is to honor and to give financial support to deserving immigrant high school seniors and students who have graduated in the past year and have participated in an ESL/ELL program at some point in their lives.
 This scholarship is available for all ESL/ELL students, regardless of their citizenship status.
 Undocumented students are encouraged to apply.
 Nora Stone Smith was an avid reader and self-educated woman.
 Education was so important to her that she returned to school to get her B.A. in her late 50s and went on to complete her M.A. in Literature.
 This scholarship was created by her daughter to honor her memory.

 PONCHO Legacy Fund

 Enriching the quality of life in this region through increasing resources and community support for the arts

 For 50 years, Patrons of Northwest Civic, Cultural and Charitable Organizations (PONCHO) provided critical financial support of $35,000,000 to 238 deserving organizations in the Puget Sound region.
-In the Spring of 2013, PONCHO ceased its day to day operations.
-Now the legacy of PONCHO will continue in the form of the PONCHO Legacy Fund at The Seattle Foundation.
+In Spring 2013, PONCHO ceased its day to day operations.
+Now the legacy of PONCHO will continue in the form of the PONCHO Legacy Fund at Seattle Foundation.